O2-CH4/O2-CH4.github.io/_pages/about.md

 ## 1) Overview

-I am a Canadian AI graduate interested in the science and engineering of intelligence and advanced autonomy.
+Canadian AI graduate interested in the science and engineering of intelligence and autonomy.

 Research: I recently completed my second M.Sc. in Computer Science at the Mila AI Institute, where I explored state representation learning for deep reinforcement learning, advised by Pablo Samuel Castro.
 Our work together eventually led to a survey of the field published in Transactions on Machine Learning Research (TMLR).